 TRACE( "\tDescription = %s\n", (LPCTSTR) bstrDescription);

 Open function call can't find the specified mdb file in the folder, so it'll generate an exception determining the kind of error and error code, in addition to a brief description about the error.

-If you have any suggestions ,recommendation or questions please feel free to ask it.
+If you have any suggestions, recommendations or questions, please feel free to ask.
 I would be glad to hear the article's weaknesses as well as usefulness.
 You can reach me using email at email@example.com.